-As mentioned above, the 713 sample films represent an estimated 69% of the fiction films released in the countries that provided financing plans, and 56% of the estimated total European release volume in 2022.
-The analysis spans a cumulative financing volume of EUR 2.16 billion.
-While it is impossible to make a conclusive assessment about the representativeness of the data sample, the Observatory and EFARN believe the size and quality of the data sample allow for valid big-picture insights into how European theatrical fiction films released in 2022 were financed from a pan-European perspective.
+As mentioned above, the 448 sample films represent an estimated 57% of the fiction films released in the countries that provided financing plans, and 43% of the estimated total European release volume in 2021.
+The analysis spans a cumulative financing volume of EUR 1.33 billion.
+While it is impossible to make a conclusive assessment about the representativeness of the data sample, the Observatory and EFARN believe the size and quality of the data sample allow for valid big-picture insights into how European theatrical fiction films released in 2021 were financed from a pan-European perspective.

 At the same time, Table 2 shows that the estimated 21 coverage rates - and thus the representativeness - of data samples differ significantly among individual countries.
-The data sample is clearly representative in ten out of 24 sample markets, where it covers more than 75% of the estimated live-action fiction film release volume in 2022.
-In another ten sample countries, coverage rates range between 50% and 75%, again suggesting a high likelihood of representativeness.
-However, in Sweden, Estonia and Portugal coverage rates range between 43% and 30%, and in the UK sample films represent only 13% of the estimated UK film releases.
+The data sample is clearly representative in six out of 22 sample markets, where it covers more than 70% of the estimated live-action fiction film release volume in 2021.
+In another nine sample countries, coverage rates range between 50% and 69%, again suggesting a high likelihood of representativeness.
+However, in Germany, Norway and Finland the coverage rate ranges between 44% and 37%, while in Switzerland, Portugal and Cyprus it only amounts to 29%, 27% and 25% and in the UK sample films represent only 14% of the estimated UK film releases.
 Furthermore, in the case of countries with a very low production output even a 100% coverage of national film releases may not necessarily be 'representative' in terms of how films generally are financed in that country, as a single film - with a possibly exceptional financing structure - can heavily influence the overall breakdown of financing volume in such a country in a specific year.
 The representativeness of the data sample can therefore not be guaranteed on a country-by-country level.
 Hence, no data have been published on a country-by-country basis.

 The Observatory and EFARN members also believe the size and quality of the data sample permit the formulation of insights into financing structures on a market cluster basis, although the coverage of this year's data sample is comparatively low.
-As mentioned, the data sample is estimated to cover 68% of the live-action fiction films released in medium-sized markets, compared to an estimated coverage rate of 58% for large and 41% for small markets.
+As mentioned, the data sample is estimated to cover 50% of the live-action fiction films released in medium-sized markets, compared to an estimated coverage rate of 42% for large and 30% for small markets.
 In the case of large markets, one must also bear in mind the French bias resulting from the over-proportional share of French films (see below).
-However, the availability of comparative data at market cluster levels for the years 2016 to 2021 provides reliable benchmarks to assess the representativity of 2022 results on market cluster basis.
+However, the availability of comparative data at market cluster levels for the years 2016 to 2020 provides reliable benchmarks to assess the representativity of 2021 results on market cluster basis.